 - Best ways to redeem:

-- Hotel stays with Marriott
+- Hotel stays at Marriott properties

 - Fifth Night Free

 - Transfer to 40+ airline partners at a ratio of 60,000 Bonvoy points = 25,000 airline miles